 Dine in your dining room

 Monkey Business Images/ShutterstockEat-in kitchens are great for convenience but may be not so great for your waistline, according to a study published in Environment and Behavior.
 Researchers found that people who ate in open concept areas—like the kitchen/great room in most new homes today—ate more food than those who ate in a separate room.
 Being able to see the extra food and having such easy access to it encourages people to eat more, even if they'd already eaten until they were full.
+Try these fat-burning foods for more weight loss benefits!

 Dab a little vanilla on your wrists

 Geshas/ShutterstockVanilla, one of the key smells in homemade cookies, may be a key to effortless weight loss, according to a study done by St. George's hospital in London.
 Participants who wore a vanilla-scented patch reported fewer cravings, especially those for desserts and sweets.
-Got a little extra?
-Try these 6 unusual uses for vanilla extract.

 Content continues below ad